Jury President of the 57th Semaine de la Critique

 Nahuel Pérez Biscayart

 Eva Sangiorgi has worked as programmer and invited curator for different festivals in the last ten years such as FICCO Mexico City, Iberoamericana in Italy, Werkleiz in Germany, Los Cabos in Mexico, among others.
 She graduated in 2005 after studying Communication Sciences at the University of Bologna in Italy and then completed her academic training in 2017 by studying History of Art at the National Autonomous University of Mexico.
-In April 2010, she founded FICUNAM (International Film Festival of the National University of Mexico).
+In April 2010, she founded FICUNAM, International Film Festival of the National Autonomous University of Mexico.
 Since 2012, she has been invited as jury member in several film festivals around the world like FIDMarseille, Doclisboa and Mar del Plata.
-Eva Sangiorgi also worked as a publicist and producer and gave courses and presentations about film science.
-In January she was appointed the new Viennale director.
+Eva Sangiorgi is alos a publicist, a producer and a lecturer in film studies.
+In January, she was appointed the new Viennale director.

 Augustin Trapenard is a French academic, literary reviewer and culture journalist.
 He studied English and American literature at the École Normale Supérieure, where he started his teaching career as a graduate tutor.
 In the course of his research, he spent one year as a visiting scholar at the University of California (Berkeley).
 He has written for the famous magazine Elle and the Magazine Littéraire and was also in charge of the literary chronicles on several radio stations, including Nova, France 24 and France Culture's Le Carnet d'Or.
 For five years, he was also a cultural and literary reviewer for the popular TV show Le Grand Journal.
 He is now a distinguished literary and film critic, hosting Boomerang, a daily culture show on French national radio station France Inter, and two shows on French TV channel Canal+, the monthly literary programme 21 cm and the film review programme Le Cercle.
 He currently lives and works in Paris.